Bridge Repair Project Rosa Parks Way – Salt Creek Bridge

 - Traffic impacts

 The project began September 4, 2018, and work on the north bridge was completed in late-November.
-All lanes have re-opened for the winter.
-Unseasonable wet weather in September and October caused delays, and due to this, the south bridge will be repaired as soon as weather permits in the spring of 2019.
+All lanes re-opened for the winter.
+Work is scheduled to resume on the south bridge April 29, 2019, and the project is anticipated to be completed in June 2019.